By Amy Rose, IADC director of external relations

 The information that IADC will use to populate the website is being drawn from a wide variety of sources that can be broadly categorized as:

-• IADC guidelines: definitions drawn from material that has been developed and approved by IADC.
+- IADC guidelines: definitions drawn from material that has been developed and approved by IADC; and

 “The supply of information that we are drawing from is inexhaustible and always changing,” said Alan Spackman, vice president of IADC offshore division.